-Regardless of which type of search you are using, once you have entered your terms, you will come to a results screen.
+Once you have entered your terms, you will come to a results screen.
 This may take the form of a catalogue record of a specific item, or of a list of items from which you can select a record to view.
 If your search has been unsuccessful, you will still get one of these lists, called a browse list, with an indication of where your terms would have appeared if they had been present.
 You can look at as many records from a browse list as you like, by moving from item to item and back to the list .

 Once you have found an item that you are interested in, there are several important things to note.
 The classmark is at the top of each record - you must make a note of this in order to locate the item on the shelves.
 The catalogue record provides information about the author, title, publication details and physical description of the item.

 (TIP: when compiling bibliographies, you can use this publication information from the catalogue).

 The Shelved At and Availability information is also essential for locating items in the Library.
 This information is contained in a box, at the bottom of each record.

 The Shelved At information shows where in the Library the item can be found.
 Most often, this will read Floor X; this means that the item can be found in the main sequence which runs from floors 2-5 of the Library.
 If the item can only be borrowed for seven days, the Shelved At information will Student Collection (7 day loan).
 These items are available from the First Floor of the Library.

 Here are some other locations which appear as Shelved At information:

 Atlases - These items are shelved on the first floor.

 DVD (Floor 5) - You can browse DVDs on Floor 5.

 Folio - These items are larger than most of the other books and so are shelved separately.
 There are Folio sections on each of the floors, covering the relevant classmarks.